phalcon-orphanage/docs/en/reference/micro.rst

 Defining routes
 ---------------
 After instantiating the object, you will need to add some routes. :doc:`Phalcon\\Mvc\\Router <../api/Phalcon_Mvc_Router>` manages routing internally.
 Routes must always start with /.
-A HTTP method constraint to a route can be added, so as to instruct the route to match only the requests matched to the HTTP methods.
+A HTTP method constraint is optionally required when defining routes, so as to instruct the router to match only if the request also matches the HTTP methods.
 The following example shows how to define a route for the method GET:

 .. code-block:: php